dghosef/dghosef.github.io/fpl-writeup.md

     2. Calculate how involved each player is in their team's assists and goals as a percentage
     3. From step 1 and 2, predict the number of goals/assists of each player
     4. If the player is a gk, def, or mid, calculate probability of keeping a cs in each game
-    5. If the player is a gk or def, calculate the probability of conceeding 2+ goals
+    5. If the player is a gk or def, calculate the probability of conceding 2+ goals
     6. If the player is a gk, try to predict number of saves
     7. From the above data, try to predict bonus points
     8. Convert the predicted goal values, assist values, etc into a predicted fpl score